zviryatko/github-to-azure-migration/README.md

 It is needed because migration of user accounts is out of scope of this migration tool.

 Also Github API doesn't allow extracting real user emails, but only username.

+### Permissions

+The api use should have next permissions allowed:
+- **General**: Suppress notifications for work item updates
+- **Boards**: Bypass rules on work item updates
+- **Boards**: Delete and restore work items
+- **Boards**: Permanently delete work items

+*last two needed for deleting wrongly imported issues.

+### Project Process

+This migration script uses three types of issue types: Epic, User Story and Bug.

+So Github issues migrated to referenced type by next rules:
+- Milestone > Epic
+- Issue -> User Story
+- Issue (with tag "bug") > Bug

+Most likely you need to change Process to Agile, it can be done through Project settings > General > Overview > Process

 ## Copy target repository to Azure